saykharng/PdfMergeElectronApp/README.md

 ## Installation

-Install Nodejs if dont have it already.
+Install Nodejs if you dont have it already.

 Clone and build application: